 Antibiotics do not help, as they do not work against viruses.
 Treatment aims to relieve the symptoms while your body fights the illness.

 If you are experiencing symptoms, please contact KEMH on 28000, you will be asked to provide a contact number by the reception staff and asked to self-isolate until advised otherwise.
 Staff from the KEMH will stay in contact, monitoring your care.
 They will make any decisions regarding whether you might need a higher level of care in hospital.

 People of all ages can get COVID-19.
 Older people, and people with pre-existing medical conditions (such as asthma, diabetes, heart disease) are more likely to become severely ill with the virus.

 Everyone should follow simple measures to stop viruses like COVID-19 spreading, for example by washing their hands often with soap and water.

 All passengers on the South Atlantic Airbridge aged 6 and above are required to wear a face covering.
 On arrival into the terminal building at Mount Pleasant Complex, they will be asked to change into a fresh mask.

-Yes, there are now vaccines available for Covid-19 and the version that will used as part of the Falkland Islands vaccination programme is the Oxford/AstraZeneca vaccine.
+Yes, there are now vaccines available for Covid-19 and the Falkland Islands vaccination programme has been running since February 2021.
+We have been fortunate enough to receive the Oxford/AstraZeneca and Moderna vaccine.
 For all of the latest information on vaccination, please visit this page on the website: Vaccinations